USS America (CV-66): Service history

 America moored at Norfolk on 20 September and entered the Norfolk Naval Shipyard on 6 October.
-She remained there, undergoing a restricted availability, into early January 1968.
+She remained there into early January 1968.
 From 6–8 January, the ship steamed for three days of sea trials in the Virginia Capes operating area.
 After a four-day ammunition onload at anchorage X-ray in Hampton Bay and a brief stay at Norfolk, America departed for a month-long cruise to the Caribbean for the naval technical proficiency inspection (NTPI), refresher training with the Fleet Training Group, Guantánamo Bay, and type training in the Atlantic Fleet Weapons Range (AFWR) before she could proceed to the Jacksonville Operating area for carrier qualifications.

-America departed Norfolk on 16 January, arriving at Guantánamo Bay for extensive drills, exercises and inspections.
-General quarters was a daily routine as the ship strove to reach the peak of proficiency required in its upcoming combat deployment to the western Pacific (WestPac).
+America departed Norfolk on 16 January, arriving at Guantánamo Bay for training for her upcoming combat deployment to the western Pacific Ocean (WestPac).
 On 1 February, America departed the Guantanamo area, bound for the AFWR.
 The next day, 2 February, representatives from the AFWR came on board to brief America representatives and Carrier Air Wing 6 pilots on forthcoming operations.
 The training consisted of invaluable and highly successful exercises in environmental tracking, antimissile defense, airborne jamming against radars, emergency aircraft recovery, and simulated PT boat attacks.
-With this phase of her combat training completed, America departed the AFWR on 9 February for carrier qualifications in the Jacksonville operating area, and held them from the 12th through the 15th.
+With this phase of her combat training completed, America departed the AFWR on 9 February for carrier qualifications in the Jacksonville operating area.

-On the 17th, America moored at berths 23 and 24 at Norfolk Naval Shipyard to prepare for final type training, prior to her upcoming WestPac deployment.
-On 7 March, America again put to sea, back to the AFWR for further type training and exercise "Rugby Match".
-En route to the Caribbean, the ship held various exercises in weapons loading, electronic countermeasures (ECM), and general quarters.
-On 10 March, America flew off the first of eight simulated air strikes.
-America's CVW flew "attack" sorties against "enemy" positions on Vieques, Puerto Rico.
-A search and rescue exercise (SAREX) was conducted to test the ship and air wing response to the distress call of a downed aviator.
-She also held several missile defense exercises to test the ship's reflexes against a surface threat.

-Americas planes flew photographic reconnaissance sorties over Vieques, and "found" simulated targets on film.
-Communications exercises simulated conditions in Gulf of Tonkin, as a high volume of message traffic similar to that to be experienced in southeast Asia was generated by Commander, CarDiv 2, who was embarked in the ship.
-On 13 and 14 March, the weapons department also flexed their muscles by firing two Terrier missiles.